synthetic-methods/xtal/README.md

 		// activate the `sixer` for the entirety of the first block sixer <<= active_t(1);

-		// render the current graph, and advance the `serial` cursor sixer >>= serial++;
+		// respan the current graph, and advance the `serial` cursor sixer >>= serial++;
 	}
 	// 2nd iteration